What are good manufacturing practices (GMP)?

 1) What Are Some Things a GMP Manufacture Must Do?

-- set up a robust quality management system
+- Set up a robust quality management system

-- obtain appropriate quality raw materials
+- Use high-quality raw materials

-- detect and investigate product quality deviations
+- Detect and investigate quality deviations

-- maintain reliable testing laboratories
+- Maintain reliable testing laboratories

 2) Why are GMPs Important?